Naomi Mitchum, author, Christian educator and consultant in church special needs.

 Wow!
-Thank you for the privilege of entertaining and communicating with you.
+Thanks for the privilege of communicating with you.

 - Christian education and church environment materials

 In the current book section, you will find the following:

 - QUICK LOOK FOR VOLUNTEER EMERGENCY RESPONDERS: A GUIDE FOR AIDING PERSONS WITH DISABILITIES is the result of working with community emergency volunteers who wanted quick and correct information with picture boards.

 - HARPS IN THE WILLOWS STRENGTHS FOR REINVENTING LIFE is the result of my work with chronic illness support groups.

 - THE RELUCTANT IMMIGRANT was born from my experience living part time in the Hill Country where Germans settled in the 1840’s.

 - THE LONG ROAD HOME ROMANCE COLLECTION features three stories by Judi Ann Ehresman and one by Naomi Mitchum, THE RELUCTANT IMMIGRANT.

 - Get With It, Spencer! is especially good for children with vision problems or for those with perfect vision who like a good laugh.
 Poor Spencer, who needs glasses, crows at all the wrong times.
 People throw things.

 Have fun and come back again as I add new stuff all the time.
 Cheerio.
 Naomi Mitchum